Last updated on October 4, 2022

 “Ms. Roberts,” I believe your new daughter is blind in her left eye.”

 “What?”
 I exclaimed.
-We had just arrived from Nepal less than twenty-fours earlier.
+We had just arrived from Nepal less than twenty-four hours earlier.
 Now I was being told my three-year-old daughter was half-blind.
 How could this be?

 Jetlagged and sleep-deprived, I struggled to understand.
 Experiencing for the first time the blessedness of motherhood had turned into a nightmare.
 This just couldn’t be true.